pyjammez/csvapi/README.md

-API that parses CSV uploads and saves relevant to in-memory db.
+API that parses CSV uploads and saves relevant data to in-memory db.

 Based on: https://github.com/cefjoeii/mern-crud